 Make sure you research the department you are wanting to work for and have a clear understanding of their current research and teaching emphases and strategies and be prepared to demonstrate how you can contribute to these.

-Jobs.ac.uk have produced a Toolkit to help you prepare for and reflect on academic job interviews.
+Jobs.ac.uk have produced five academic interview answers to help you prepare for and reflect on academic job interviews.